When is Lindsay Lohan not on the brink of making a big comeback?

 Scaring (or scarring) us all in a thriller

-Following a list of some pretty wholesome, early 2000s-type movies on her resume, including "Mean Girls" and "Just My Luck," everyone's favorite fake twin decided it was time to shake things up a bit and take the lead role in a horror flick.
-Unfortunately for Lohan, 2007's "I Know Who Killed Me," didn't open up any big doors for her future in thrillers.
+Following a list of some pretty wholesome, early 2000s-type movies on her resume, including "Mean Girls" and "Just My Luck," everyone's favorite fake twin decided it was time to shake things up a bit and take on the leading role in a horror flick.
+Unfortunately for Lohan, 2007's "I Know Who Killed Me" didn't open up any big doors for her future in thrillers.
 The film was named the worst movie at the 2008 Golden Raspberry Awards, known as the Razzies, and she was crowned the year's worst actress for the role.

 Expanding her resume

 In 2014, Lohan made her professional stage debut in the theatrical production "Speed-the-Plow," a West End revival of David Mamet's 1989 play.
 While the actress earned decent reviews, her role didn't impress everyone.
 The Telegraph called the play "workaday but watchable," and wrote that her "flat delivery needs more work, but so does the rest of the show."
 The Independent called it a "good but by no means a great night out."

 OK, so "Confessions" wasn't exactly the last time we saw Lohan try her hand in music.
 After a nearly two-year break from the big screen after her 2013 role in "The Canyons," Lohan surprised us all with a cameo on Duran Duran's album "Paper Gods."
 Don't be too shocked, though, she was only given a spoken-word role on the track "Danceophobia" and face time in the music video.